 - Treas.
-Reg. § 1.752-2(b)(6) All partners (or related persons) assumed to pay their obligations regardless of actual net worth unless facts indicate plan to circumvent or avoid the obligation ("Presumption of solvency") - ► But see Treas.
-Reg. § 1.752-2(k) DREs as partners - Partner bears economic risk of loss for nonrecourse loans made or guaranteed by partner or related person - ➤ 10% exception Treas.
-Reg. § 1.752-2(d) - "Leveraged partnership" structure instead of outright sale.
-Chicago Cubs deal.
+Reg. § 1.752-2(b)(6) All partners (or related persons) assumed to pay their obligations regardless of actual net worth unless facts indicate plan to circumvent or avoid the obligation.
+"Presumption of Solvency" [What about Economic Substance?] - But see Treas.
+Reg. § 1.752-2(k) DREs as partners - Partner bears economic risk of loss for nonrecourse loans made or guaranteed by partner or related person - 10% exception Treas.
+Reg. § 1.752-2(d)